-For severance purposes, in certain cases Ministers and Ministers of State may recognise (or "transfer-in") an exempt staff member's previous service with a Member of Parliament staff or in the Public Service, as described in the Public Service Superannuation Act (PSSA).
-The exempt staff member must have gone directly from this service to the Minister's or Minister's of State office (in other words, there must not have been a break in service of more than three months).
-Furthermore, the exempt staff member must not have received severance payment from the House of Commons or from the previous Public Service employer.
-If the exempt staff member wants to transfer in previous service, he or she must obtain approval in writing from the Minister or the Minister of State at the time of hiring.
-The exempt staff member then sends a copy of this approval to the department's pay office and another copy to the House of Commons or to the previous employer.
-Upon termination of employment, an exempt staff member's severance pay for service as a Member of Parliament's (MP) staff member or in the Public Service will be one week's pay per completed year of service (based on the salary at termination of employment as an exempt staff member) as long as the exempt staff member, with the combined service of the previous employer and service with the Minister or the Minister of State, has fulfilled the requirements of the previous employer to receive severance pay.
+For severance purposes, in certain cases ministers may recognize (or "transfer in") an exempt staff member's previous service with a member of Parliament's staff or in the Public Service, as described in the Public Service Superannuation Act (PSSA).
+The exempt staff member must have gone directly from this service to the minister's office (in other words, there must not have been a break in service of more than three months).
+Furthermore, the exempt staff member must not have received severance payment from the House of Commons or from the previous public service employer.
+If the exempt staff member wants to transfer in previous service, he or she must obtain approval in writing from the minister at the time of hiring.
+The exempt staff member then sends one copy of this approval to the department's pay office and another copy to the House of Commons or to the previous employer.
+Upon termination of employment, an exempt staff member's severance pay for service as a member of Parliament's staff member or in the Public Service will be one week's pay per completed year of service (based on the salary at termination of employment as an exempt staff member) as long as the exempt staff member, with the combined service of the previous employer and service with the minister, has fulfilled the requirements of the previous employer to receive severance pay.